 David Reading OBE is a former journalist who co-founded the Anaphylaxis Campaign after his 17-year-old daughter Sarah died of an allergic reaction to peanuts in October 1993.

 David spent 34 years as a writer and editor with various publications across the UK, including a prominent food and drink journal.
 After the Anaphylaxis Campaign was founded in January 1994, he worked voluntarily for the organisation as its chairman, became part-time director in 1996, and became full-time director in the summer of 1999.
 He was awarded an OBE for his work in 2005.

-David retired from full-time work with the Campaign at the end of 2009, but retains the title of Honorary Vice-President and works part-time for the organisation at its office in Farnborough, Hampshire.
+David retired from full-time work with the Campaign at the end of 2009.
+He became Honorary President in May 2020 and works part-time for the organisation at its office in Farnborough, Hampshire.

 The Anaphylaxis Campaign was deeply saddened to learn of the death of its Honorary President, Dr. William Frankland, on 2 April 2020 at the age of 108.
 Dr. Frankland MBE had supported the Campaign since it was founded in 1994.